allenai/CommonGen-Eval/README.md

 # CommonGen-Eval
-Evaluating LLMs with the CommonGen Task
+(Re-)Evaluating LLMs with the [CommonGen](https://inklab.usc.edu/CommonGen/) Task.
+We use 400 examples and use GPT-4 to evaluate model outputs versus human references.

 ## Leaderboard